 She likes the idea that the trees in her paintings will reflect the trees surrounding the Allotment Gallery and she hopes this will create a resonance between inside and out.

 Meg is a London based artist, painting in oils and acrylics on canvas or wood.
 She graduated from Central Saint Martins University of the Arts London in 2006 and did postgraduate studies at the Art Academy, London Bridge 2017.

-Meg graduated from Central St Martin’s University of the Arts London, in 2006, and did post-graduate studies at the Art Academy, London Bridge 2016/17 She has exhibited in solo and group shows and has delivered art workshops in Bethlehem, South Africa and Brazil, and making work around these experiences.
-Her next exhibition is at the Coningsby Gallery, Tottenham Street, London W1T 4RJ from 23 – 28th September 2019.
+Meg has exhibited in solo and group shows and has delivered art workshops in Greenbelt, Bethlehem, South Africa and Brazil, making her own work around these experiences.

 Song of the Trees, Holloway – La Tarte Parisienne, London – April–June 2018

 Collective Possibilities – Old Newington Library, London – Feb/March 2018

 Constellation – Coningsby Gallery, Fitzrovia, London – Dec 2017

 Everything is possible – St Clement’s Church, London – Nov–Dec 2017

 Meg Wroe will be presenting her exhibition Song of the Trees in the Allotment Gallery on Saturday 25 August, 9am–1pm